ModiaSim/Modia.jl/docs/src/tutorial/Modeling.md

 TestLowAndHighPassFilter2 = TestLowAndHighPassFilter | Map(u = :(table(time*u"1/s")*u"V"))
 ```

-It is possible to call Julia functions that have more as one return argument:
+It is possible to call Julia functions that have more than one return argument:

 ```julia
 function ref(time)